KernelTuner/kernel_tuner/CONTRIBUTING.rst

 Running tests
 -------------
-To run the tests you can use :bash:`nox` (to run against all supported Python versions in isolated environments) and :bash:`pytest` (to run against the local Python version) in the top-level directory.
+To run the tests you can use :bash:`nox` (to run against all supported Python versions in isolated environments) and :bash:`pytest` (to run against the local Python version, see below) in the top-level directory.
-For full coverage, make Nox install and use the additional tests (such as cupy and cuda-python) with :bash:`nox -- additional-tests`.
+For full coverage, make Nox use the additional tests (such as cupy and cuda-python) with :bash:`nox -- additional-tests`.
-It's also possible to invoke PyTest from the 'Testing' tab in Visual Studio Code.
-The isolated environments can take up to 1 gigabyte in size, so users tight on diskspace can run :bash:`nox` with the :bash:`small-disk` option.
+The Nox isolated environments can take up to 1 gigabyte in size, so users tight on diskspace can run :bash:`nox` with the :bash:`small-disk` option.
 This removes the other environment caches before each session is ran (note that this will take longer to run).

-Note that tests that require PyCuda and/or a CUDA capable GPU will be skipped if these are not installed/present.
-The same holds for tests that require PyOpenCL, Cupy, Nvidia CUDA.
+Please note that the command-line options can be combined, e.g. :bash:`nox -- additional-tests skip-hip small-disk`.
+If you do not have fully compatible hardware or environment, you can use the following options:
+* :bash:`nox -- skip-cuda` to skip tests involving CUDA.
+* :bash:`nox -- skip-hip` to skip tests involving HIP.
+* :bash:`nox -- skip-opencl` to skip tests involving OpenCL.
+* :bash:`nox -- skip-gpu` to skip all tests on the GPU (the same as :bash:`nox -- skip-cuda skip-hip skip-opencl`), especially helpful if you don't have a GPU locally.

-Contributions you make to the Kernel Tuner should not break any of the tests even if you cannot run them locally.
+Contributions you make to the Kernel Tuner should not break any of the tests even if you cannot run them locally!

+Running with :bash:`pytest` will test against your local Python version and PIP packages.
+In this case, tests that require PyCuda and/or a CUDA capable GPU will be skipped automatically if these are not installed/present.
+The same holds for tests that require PyOpenCL, Cupy, and CUDA.
+It is also possible to invoke PyTest from the 'Testing' tab in Visual Studio Code to visualize the testing in your IDE.

 The examples can be seen as *integration tests* for the Kernel Tuner.
 Note that these will also use the installed package.